 Contact your instructor as soon as possible to tell them you will be meeting with your Accessibility Advisor.
-Complete the Extension Request Form online uoft.me/ as-extensions.
-Meet with your Accessibility Advisor if needed to discuss next steps.
+Complete the Extension Request Form online uoft.me/asextensions.
+Meet with your Accessibility Advisor to review your request.
 Contact your Registrar to submit a petition for consideration of an extension.
 Meet with your Accessibility Advisor regarding what support they can provide, if you are petitioning for disability-related reasons